Moravia–Ostrava offensive: Second Offensive on March 24

 The Stavka then changed the further operational plan to the southwest towards Olomouc, because the possibility was offered to cut off the 1st Panzer Army.
 The aim of the Soviet offensive was to cut off its connection with the German 17th Army (General of the Infantry Friedrich Schulz).
 Field Marshal Ferdinand Schörner moved five German divisions to reinforce the threatened positions of the 1st Panzer Army in the Opava area.
 At that time, the Germans still were able to attack the Soviets and counterattacked near the village south of Loslau.

 On April 22, Opava fell to the 60th Army, and on April 30, Ostrava fell into the hands of the 38th Army, making the positions of the German XXXXIX.
 Mountain Corps (78th, 320th Infantry 3rd and 4th Mountain Division) untenable.
 The 17th Guard Rifle Corps (Lieutenant General Nikifor Medvedev) of the Soviet 18th Army, which is still standing in the east, was finally able to force the German LXXII Army Corps to retreat from the northern Váh section and occupy Žilina on 30 April.
 The 1st Panzer Army immediately began with the retreat towards Olomouc in order to avoid encirclement.
 On May 6, Šternberk and the approaches to Olomouc fell into Soviet hands.

-Result

-The Soviet troops occupied the Moravian Ostrava industrial area and created the conditions for the advance into the central areas of Czechoslovakia.
+Soviet troops occupied the Moravian Ostrava industrial area and created the conditions for the advance into the central areas of Czechoslovakia.

+Casualties

-The Red Army lost 112,620 men (23,960 dead and 88,660 wounded).
-Over 5,000 Soviet soldiers rest in the cemetery in Wodzisław Śląski.
+The Red Army lost 112,620 men (23,960 killed and 88,660 wounded).
+Over 5,000 Soviet soldiers were buried in the cemetery in Wodzisław Śląski.
+The 1st Czechoslovak Army Corps lost 1,528 killed or wounded between 12 April and 18 April during the offensive.
+Germany suffered 250,000 casualties, 150,000 of which were captured while the rest were either killed, wounded or missing.